bdon/OSMExpress/README.md

 osmx query planet.osmx # Print statistics, seqnum and timestamp. osmx query planet.osmx way 34633854 # look up an element by ID.
 ```

+`osmx extract` has a flag `--noUserData` intended for public facing instances which will remove the user, uid and changeset fields to comply with [GDPR guidelines](https://wiki.openstreetmap.org/wiki/GDPR).

 Detailed command line usage can be found in the [Manual](https://protomaps.com/docs/osmexpress).